abhijeetkakade1234/jpg-recovery-tool/README.md

 # jpg-recovery-tool
-"jpg-recovery-tool" is a repository containing a C program designed to recover JPG images from storage.
-The program can scan storage devices for JPG files that may have been deleted or corrupted, and attempt to recover them.
-This tool can be helpful in scenarios where important image files need to be restored.

 This tool is designed to recover JPG images from storage devices.
 It can scan a storage device for deleted or corrupted JPG files and attempt to recover them.
 The tool is written in C and can be compiled and run on most systems.

 ## Features